ashlyntoro/Mindful-Living-Notebook/README.md

 This option allows you to view all past entries stored in the wellness_journal.csv file.
 Each entry is displayed with the corresponding date and time.

 Option 3:

+To search for entries, input a date (e.g., 2024-11-22), and any matching entries will be displayed.

+Option 4:

 This option exits the application.